chaoszcat/imagickbutton/readme.md

 __Why__

-In the email world, creating beautiful buttons is always pain in the a**.
+In the email world, creating beautiful buttons is always a pain in the a**.
 To overcome this, email templates usually uses css buttons with image fallback.
-This is fine if your template is fixed and not much variations.
-What if you are a developer that need to generate dynamic buttons?
+This is fine if your template is fixed and with not much variations.
+But what if you are a developer that need to generate dynamic buttons?

 __GD/Imagick__

 That's why I created this script for those who wanted to create dynamic yet beautiful buttons in PHP.
 The only hard requirement here is Imagick extension.
 GD is too tedious to do such task.
-Two lines and you will get a beautifully rendered button.
+Fret not, two lines and you are done.

 Requirements